silverstripe/silverstripe-graphql/docs/en/01_getting_started/04_building_the_schema.md

 Keep in mind that some of your changes will be in YAML in the `_config/` directory, which also requires a flush.

-`vendor/bin/sake dev/graphql/build schema=default flush=1`
+`vendor/bin/sake graphql:build --schema=default --flush`

-#### Building on dev/build
+#### Building with `sake db:build`

-By default, all schemas will be built during `dev/build`.
+By default, all schemas will be built during `sake db:build`.
 To disable this, change the config:

 ```yml
 SilverStripe\GraphQL\Extensions\DevBuildExtension: